manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 [^note2]: In other words, there is an important difference between running `greet;` and `greet();` - the latter calls, and therefore executes, the function value that is assigned to `greet`, while the former only returns the assigned function value, but doesn't execute it.
 This is why `console.log(typeof(greet));` will print `function`, which is the type of the value that has been assigned to const `greet`.
 On the other hand, running `console.log(typeof(greet("John", "Doe")));`. will return `undefined`, because that is the resulting value when running the function.
 We will later encounter functions that return values other than `undefined`.

 [^note3]: See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#objects_and_properties for more details.

+[^note4]: See https://developer.mozilla.org/de/docs/Web/HTTP/Methods for a list of all request methods.